 You’ve worked hard to get here, now make this place your own.
 Set up your new life in one of Calvin’s seven residence halls.
 Whether you’re taking part in a floor Super Smash Bros. tournament or attending dorm worship, your dorm is where you’ll build new friendships and find opportunities to lead.
 Bond with your floor mates during Calvin’s legendary Chaos Day.
 Serve as an activity coordinator on your floor.
 Tutor local kids through your hall’s community partnership.
 And don’t forget to save time for late-night conversations that will probably change your life.

 Nearly all first and second-year students live in Calvin’s seven residence halls.
 Most halls are divided into two wings, one for males and one for females.
 You’ll live in a dorm room with one roommate, and share a bathroom with two people who live on the other side of the suite.
-Every room comes furnished with stackable furniture that can be arranged in many ways to create space for a couch, studying and sleeping.
+Every room comes furnished with stackable furniture that can be arranged in many ways to create space for studying, sleeping, and placing extra furniture like a couch.
 Each residence hall also has these amenities: